Updated September 2025–Some say that there are over 30,000 castles in some shape or form in Ireland.

 When you think of the hundreds of years of Irish history that includes the construction of castles and other fortresses created not only by the Gaelic clans to protect themselves from invaders but additional castles and towers built by the invaders themselves, it’s really not at all surprising.

-While many of Ireland’s castles are tourist attractions — Blarney Castle in County Cork, Bunratty Castle in County Clare, King John’s Castle in Limerick and Trim Castle in County Meath comes to mind — there are several castles dotted across Ireland that have been renovated and now serve as a unique form of self-catering accommodation.
+While many of Ireland’s castles are tourist attractions — Blarney Castle in County Cork, Bunratty Castle in County Clare, King John’s Castle in Limerick and Trim Castle in County Meath comes to mind — there are several castles dotted across Ireland that have been renovated and now serve as a unique form of self-catering accommodation, complete with original stone staircases and other unique features.

-Here are 5 self-catering castles suitable for both couples and larger groups that will give you that perfect castle experience that you've always dreamed of.
-Some are also popular wedding destinations.
+Whatever your interest may be, here are 5 self-catering castles that are suitable for both couples and larger groups that will give you that perfect castle experience, if that’s something you’re looking for when you visit Ireland.

 If you’re looking for a more modern castle experience, there are lots of castle-hotels in Ireland that you can stay in.